garycunningham89/fundamentalsdataanalysis/README.md

 # HISTOGRAM: a bar chart type graph showing distribution of inputs.
 # SCATTER, DISTPLOT, BOXPLOT, LINEPLOT, VIOLIN, PAIRPLOT: examples of graphs showing the attributes for analysis.

+# Why Seaborn?
+Wajiha(2019):
+# * Seaborn, which is a dominant data visualization library
+# * To ease the challenging task of data visualization.
+# Functions:
+# * An API that is based on datasets allowing comparison between multiple variable
+# * Supports multi-plot grids that in turn ease building complex visualizations
+# * Univariate and bivariate visualizations available to compare between subsets of data
+# * Availability of different color palettes to reveal various kinds of patterns
+# * Estimates and plots linear regression automatically.

+# Seaborn's Mandatory dependencies:
+# NumPy, SciPy, Matplotlib, Pandas.

 # Key parameters within seaborn package from Seaborn Tutorial;
 # x, y : names of variables in data or vector data, optional, must be numeric.
 Either data or columns in data.
 # hue : name of variables in data or vector data, optional